Refused a mortgage?

 If you have recently applied for a mortgage but your application was refused, this could be for a number of reasons:

 - Your income is not enough to repay the amount you wish to borrow.
-There is a general lending limit of 3.5 times your gross annual income.
+There is a general lending limit of 4 times your gross annual income if you are a first-time buyer or 3.5 times your gross annual income if you are a second or subsequent buyer.
 However, banks have some discretion in relation to this.
+For more information see the Central Bank of Ireland rules.

 - You don’t have the minimum deposit required under the Central Bank of Ireland’s loan-to-value limits.
-First time buyers need to have 10% of the property purchase price and non-first time buyers need to have 20%.
+First time buyers, second and subsequent buyers need to have 10% of the property purchase price and buy-to-let buyers need to have 30%.

 - You have a poor credit history because you missed repayments or didn’t pay off another loan.
 It is a good idea to review your credit history before making an application.